Neplex/ArchiTXT/docs/integrations/mlflow.rst

    export MLFLOW_TRACKING_URI=http://127.0.0.1:5000  # Replace with your remote host

-Alternatively, you can set the tracking URI directly in your Python code:
+You can also set the tracking URI in your Python code:

 .. code-block:: python